 These providers agree to accept payment from United Health Care instead of you, the member.

-What Does All Savers Insurance Cover?
+What Does All Savers Insurance Cover for Addiction Treatment?

 All Savers insurance plans may be able to cover some of the costs related to substance use disorder treatment.
 Depending on your plan and/ or state, you may be eligible for coverage of detoxification and residential or outpatient rehabilitation services.